A High-Order Scheme for Image Segmentation via a modified Level-Set method: Numerical simulations

+\paragraph{Test 5.
+Geometric shapes ($640\times480$ pixels)} In some of the previous real tests, we have seen that with a careful tuning of the parameters in the stopping rule, the monotone scheme can get comparable results with respect to those obtained by the high-order schemes, at least from a visible point of view.
+This is not always possible, especially in more critical situations, e.g. when the difference between the background and the objects we want to segment is less marked, as shown in this test.
+In Fig. \ref{shapes:initial_data} we reported the initial front in red for the shrinking case.
+The more difficult object to detect will be the ellipse, due to the lighter gray levels closer to the white background.

+Looking at the final fronts in Fig. \ref{shapes:shrink}, obtained by varying the tolerance in the stopping criterion, we can note that the AF scheme recognizes very well the boundaries of all the objects, differently from the monotone one.
+In fact, if we stop too early the schemes, with $tol=0.0005$, we note that the monotone scheme still has to conclude the recognition of the ``spray" shape below on the left.
+But if we adopt a smaller tolerance, e.g. $tol=0.0001$ or $tol=0.00005$, in order to give ``more time" to the monotone scheme to achieve all the boundaries, the scheme improves the detection of the spray shape, but loses the boundary of the ellipse.

+Higher-order approximation of the evolution can clearly give more stability, especially when the contrast is not satisfactory as in the present situation. \\ This numerical test clearly shows the difficulties that the monotone scheme can encounter.
+It needs a really complicated manual tuning of the parameters, and nonetheless not always gives good and reliable results (as in this case), whereas the AF scheme overcomes this difficulty thanks to its properties.

-Finally, we conclude our numerical tests by proposing a more complex disposition of the initial condition, which naturally leads to collapsing and merging fronts.
-We consider a Pneumonia image (Input image size: $191\times150$ pixels) in the expansion case starting from an initial datum here composed by four equal paraboloids (each defined as Datum 1) or cones (defined as Datum 2), placed as visible in Fig. \ref{fig:pneumonia_initial}, with $0$-level sets composed by circles of radius $r=0.125$.
+\paragraph{Test 6.
+Pneumonia ($191\times150$ pixels)} Finally, we conclude our numerical tests considering a Pneumonia image in the expansion case starting from an initial datum here composed by four equal paraboloids (each defined as Datum 1) or cones (defined as Datum 2), placed as visible in Fig. \ref{fig:pneumonia_initial}, with $0$-level sets composed by circles of radius $r=0.125$.